webmachinelearning/model-loader/explainer.md

 Fuzz testing can help for operations.
 Each hardware driver will need to be secured.
 Security will be a major part of the effort to implement general-purpose ML on the Web.

-Because the users are responsible for downloading the model, we can not restrict the origin of the model inside this API.
-So, depending on the users' feedback, we may provide optional CSP directive (e.g. "ml-model-src") to include the checksum of allowed models that this API can check against.
+Because developers are responsible for downloading the model, we cannot restrict the origin of the model inside this API.
+Depending on developer feedback and security concerns, we could restrict the API to execute a set of approved models based on the checksum using a CSP directive (e.g. "ml-model-src").

 # Privacy considerations